-The China Christianity Studies Group (中國基督宗教研究學會) is a group of scholars from diverse fields and disciplines who share scholarly interests in Christianity in China, past and present.
+The China Christianity Studies Group (中國基督宗教研究學會) is a group of scholars from diverse fields and disciplines who share academic interests in Christianity in China, past and present.
 The CCSG is an affiliate organization of the Association for Asian Studies and the Renaissance Society of America.

 Call for Proposals: Chinese Christianities Unit - American Academy of Religion

 Half a century ago, John Fairbank offered an “Assignment for the ‘70s,” arguing for scholars to take into consideration the encounter between American missionaries and Chinese Christians.
 Mindful of the growth in the academic field of Chinese Christianities, especially the rapid production of new studies in the last decade, this inaugural year of the Chinese Christianities Unit offers us a new challenge—an “Assignment for the 2020s,” which suggests the need to slow down and reconsider the field of Chinese Christianities, from multiple disciplinary, confessional, and regional perspectives.
 We welcome papers in the following or related areas: